 Shannon Wiens

-Shannon is Vice-President, Strategy & Systems at South Riverdale Community Health Centre.
-She has worked in the community health sector for 26 years in a variety of roles, including working for three of the social planning councils in Toronto early in her career.
+Shannon Wiens is CEO at South Riverdale Community Health Centre.
+She has worked in the community health sector for over 30 years in a variety of roles, including working for three of the social planning councils in Toronto early in her career.
 She believes that the determinants of health are critical to achieving health equity for all.

 A change agent, perpetual learner, and natural leader, Shannon has a demonstrated ability for creative and strategic thinking, planning, inspiring, and critical decision-making.
 She is a graduate of the University of Toronto Planning Program (MscPl) and the Rotman School of Business Community Health Leaders Program.